Christian-Blank/the-company-os/work/domains/decisions/data/DEC-2025-07-15-002-markdown-validation-service.decision.md

 ## **Decision**

-### **Selected Option**: Option B - Integrated Validation Service
+### **Selected Option**: Option B - Validation as Domain Capability

 ### **Rationale**
-The integrated approach aligns with our service architecture principles and enables the validation system to participate in the learning loop.
-By generating signals from validation failures, we can systematically improve our templates and documentation quality.
-The tight integration with Rules Service ensures validation rules stay synchronized with templates.
+The domain capability approach aligns with our service architecture principles where each domain owns its data and validation logic.
+This enables the validation system to participate in the learning loop through signal generation.
+The Maintenance Service can orchestrate validation across all domains without needing to understand domain-specific rules.
+Starting with the Rules Service establishes the pattern for other services to follow.

 ### **Charter Alignment**
 - **Maintenance Service Charter**: Directly implements validation and conformance checking